 After simulating I checked the mySQL DB and here is the output

-Although you don’t need to name any AP similar to an existing AP you can also create a random free open WiFi type name to gather the client on your AP and start pentesting.
+Although an attacker doesn’t need to perform an Evil Twin Attack to grab the victim.
+He can also create a random free open WiFi (imagine, Starbucks) to attract the victim on his AP and start pentesting.